Hierarchical subspace models for contingency tables: Concluding remarks

 \section{Concluding remarks}

 We proposed a hierarchical subspace model, by defining the notion of conformality of linear subspaces to a given hierarchical model.
 The notion of an HSM gives a modeling strategy of multiway tables and unifies various models of interaction effects in the literature.
-We illustrated practical advantage of our modeling strategy with some data sets.
+We illustrated our modeling strategy with some data sets.
+As a referee pointed out, our approach is novel in the sense that the localization properties are described not only by means of graph-theoretical criteria but also using the properties of the linear subspaces encoding these models.

 In this paper we only considered log-affine model.
 Note that there are some nonlinear models of interaction terms for two-way tables, such as the RC association model.
 It seems clear that we can separately fit a nonlinear model to each maximal compact component of a hierarchical model, as long as the models for dividers are saturated.
 However conformality of a general nonlinear model with respect to a given hierarchical model has to be carefully defined and this is left to our future study.